-- 1. You have the right to cancel the enrollment agreement for a program if instruction including equipment or other goods and services included in the agreement, through the first-class session or the seventh day after enrollment, whichever is later. - Cancellation shall occur when you give written notice of cancellation to the School.
+- 1. You have the right to cancel the enrollment agreement for a program if instruction including equipment or other goods and services included in the agreement, the first-class session or the seventh day after enrollment, whichever is later. - 2.
+Cancellation shall occur when you give written notice of cancellation to the school.
 You can do this by mail, fax, hand delivery, or telegram.
-Address for cancellation is: Moviso Academy, 29970 Technology Drive, Suite 218, Murrieta, CA 92563, Attn: Campus Director.
-The written notice of cancellation, if sent by mail, is effective when deposited in the mail,

-The written notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with postage paid.

-- 3. The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that you no longer wish to be bound by the enrollment agreement. - 4.
-If you cancel the enrollment agreement, Moviso Academy will keep the \$250.00 registration fee, you will have no liability to the School except as provided in paragraph six of this section and Moviso Academy will refund any money you paid within (30) days after we receive your notice of cancellation. - 5.
+Address for cancellation is: Moviso Academy, 29970 Technology Drive, Suite 218, Murrieta, CA 92563, Attn: Campus Director. - 3.
+The written notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with postage paid. - 4.
+The written notice of cancellation need not take any particular form and however expressed; it is effective if it shows that you no longer wish to be bound by this Agreement. - 5.
+If you cancel the enrollment agreement, Moviso Academy will keep the \$250.00 registration fee, you will have no liability to the school except as provided in paragraph six of this section and Moviso Academy will refund any money you paid within (30) days after we receive your notice of cancellation. - 6.
 You have the right to withdraw from the program at any time.
-If you withdraw from your program after the seventh day after enrollment and are entitled to a refund, the School will pay your refund within 30 days of your withdrawal / determination date according to the current regulations.
+If you withdraw from your program after the seventh day after enrollment and are entitled to a refund, the school will pay your refund within 30 days of your withdrawal / determination date according to the current regulations.
 Before we compute your refund, Moviso Academy will keep the \$250.00 registration fee.
-The amount of your refund is calculated and determined on a pro-rata basis.
-The state pro-rata will be calculated for all students who withdraw from a program and is derived by the number of hours attempted as of the students last date of attendance in a scheduled academic year into the total number of hours scheduled for the academic year. - 6.
-For the purpose of determining the amount a student owes for time attended, a student shall be deemed to have withdrawn from a program when any of the following occurs: (a) The student notifies the School of withdrawal or the actual date of the withdrawal (b) The School terminates the student's enrollment, (c) The student has failed to attend classes for 5% of the program length, (d) The student fails to return from a Leave of Absence. - 7.
+The amount of your refund is calculated and determined on a prorata basis.
+The state pro-rata will be calculated for all students who withdraw from a program and is derived by the number of hours attempted as of the students last date of attendance in a scheduled academic year into the total number of hours scheduled for the academic year. - 7.
+For the purpose of determining the amount a student owes for time attended, a student shall be deemed to have withdrawn from a program when any of the following occurs: (a) The student notifies the School of withdrawal or the actual date of the withdrawal (b) The School terminates the student's enrollment, (c) The student has failed to attend classes for 5% of the program length, (d) The student fails to return from a Leave of Absence. - 8.
 For the purpose of subdivision (d) of California Section 94920 and for determining the amount of the refund, the date of the student's withdrawal shall be deemed the last date of recorded attendance.
-For the purpose of determining when the refund must be paid pursuant to subdivision (d) of California Section 94920, the student shall be deemed to have withdrawn at the end of the designated period.

-8. If the School provided books or equipment, the student must return the equipment in good condition, allowing for reasonable wear and tear within 30 days following the date of withdrawal.
-The School will refund the charge for the equipment, which was paid.

-If the student fails to return the equipment in good condition, allowing for reasonable wear and tear, within 30 days following the date of withdrawal, the School may offset against the refund calculated.

-9. If the student has received federal student financial aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds.
+- 9. For the purpose of determining when the refund must be paid pursuant to subdivision (d) of California Section 94920, the student shall be deemed to have withdrawn at the end of the designated period. - 10.
+If the School provided books or equipment, the student must return the equipment in good condition, allowing for reasonable wear and tear within 30 days following the date of withdrawal.
+The school will refund the charge for the equipment, which was paid. - 11.
+If the student fails to return the equipment in good condition, allowing for reasonable wear and tear, within 30 days following the date of withdrawal, the school may offset against the refund calculated. - 12.
+If the student has received federal student financial aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds.